EOSIO/eosio-explorer/README.md

 :warning: - When using Docker for this tool, we require a minimum resource of **4 CPU, 8 GB memory allocation**.

 :warning: - Currently, the project supports `react-scripts v2.x.x` but **not** `react-scripts v3.x.x` in your global dependency (check `yarn global list`).

+### Warning for Future Releases

+Applies to releases `> 0.3.1`:

+Originally, creating a local instance of `nodeos` using this tool would allow you to use an `eosio` account whose permission credentials are stored locally on the front-end.
+Specifically, it is hard-coded and could not be changed.
+However, moving forward, this `eosio` account will now be initialized in the database. **If you connect to a `nodeos` instance using an older version of this tool, you will no longer be able to access the default `eosio` permissions for that node** if you are using future versions of this tool.

+For users or developers using older versions of this tool, **please update** as soon as possible and re-initialize your blockchain as to provide other users with the ability to use these permissions.
+Furthermore, you can choose to change the public keys of these `eosio` permissions and treat them as if they were normal accounts. **Keep in mind that doing this means you and any other users are now responsible for the new private keys, the tool will not keep track of the private keys for you if you change your connection.**

 ## Installation